rvillablanca/java-launcher/README.md

 # java-launcher
-Simple Python Script for launching java apps on Linux
+Simple Python script for launching java apps on Linux